-- AmazonSES’s guide to using CNAMEs to enabler DKIM signing
+- Amazon SES – Guide to using CNAMEs to enable DKIM signing

 Utilizing CNAME-based delegations is as simple as sending email as you usually do, except you’ll be able to:

-- Send email using the domain-owner/customer’s top-level domain in email From: headers.
+- Send email using the domain owner/customer’s top-level domain in email From: headers.
 The CNAMEs provide DMARC-compliant authentication using SPF and DKIM when DMARC’s default “alignment mode” of “relaxed” is used.

-- Send and receive email using the CNAMEs by using CNAMEs in RFC5321.MailFrom addresses (also known as bounce/return-path/envelope addresses) and by accepting CNAME-addressed email through your existing email infrastructure (so that people on the Internet can send email that is destined for the CNAME-addressed domain).
+- Send and receive email using the CNAMEs by using CNAMEs in RFC5321.MailFrom addresses (also known as bounce/return-path/envelope addresses) and by accepting CNAME-addressed email through your existing email infrastructure (so that people on the internet can send email that is destined for the CNAME-addressed domain).

-- By directly managing the CNAME’d sub-domain, you can publish and maintain a concise and accurate SPF record for the sub-domain that only authorizes servers that you control.
+- By directly managing the CNAME’d subdomain, you can publish and maintain a concise and accurate SPF record for the subdomain that only authorizes servers that you control.
 You will avoid having to deal with other people’s SPF records and the resulting confusion.

 - By directly managing CNAME’d DKIM public key records, you can manage DKIM signing however you wish.
-You can create as many DKIM signing keys as you have CNAME’d records for, rotate them as you see fit, and avoid having to figure out how to communicate/manage keys with your customer/domain-owner.
+You can create as many DKIM signing keys as you have CNAME’d records for, rotate them as you see fit, and avoid having to figure out how to communicate/manage keys with your customer/domain owner.

-This form of delegation benefits the domain-owner/customer as relatively easy to set up, no further configuration is necessary, and maintenance of CNAMEs can be easily managed.
+This form of delegation benefits the domain owner/customer as relatively easy to set up, no further configuration is necessary, and maintenance of CNAMEs can be easily managed.